NguyenDoan85/Company-Roster/README.md

 ```

 ## Installation
+💾

-💾 Clone the repo and use command `npm install` to install all require packages.
-Edit the .evn.EXAMPLE file to your configurator, then rename it to `.evn`.
+- Clone the repo and use command `npm install` to install all require packages.
+- Edit the .evn.EXAMPLE file to your configurator, then rename it to `.evn`.

 ## Usage
+💻
+- Login to your `mysql` to run `source schema.sql` which will create an employees database.
+Warning this will drop your current employees database if you already have one.

-💻 Run the following command at the root of your project and answer the prompted questions:
+- Run the following command at the root of your project and answer the prompted questions:
 `npm start`
+- Then follow the option.

 ## License
 ✏️ This project is license under MIT

 ## Contributing